Skip to main content

 1. 1Upload the PDF you want to split.

-2. 2Choose a split mode: by page range, every N pages, or into individual pages.
+2. 2Choose a mode: all pages, a typed page range, or click-to-select specific pages.

-3. 3Specify the page numbers or ranges if applicable.
+3. 3Specify the page numbers or ranges if using range mode.

 Key features